slorber/docusaurus-mdx-checker/__tests__/__fixtures__/sites/react-native-v2/website/versioned_docs/version-0.71/intro-react-native-components.md

 ---
 id: intro-react-native-components
 title: Core Components and Native Components
-description: "React Native lets you compose app interfaces using Native Components.
-Conveniently, it comes with a set of these components for you to get started with right now—the Core Components!"
+description: 'React Native lets you compose app interfaces using Native Components.
+Conveniently, it comes with a set of these components for you to get started with right now—the Core Components!'
 ---

 import ThemedImage from '@theme/ThemedImage';